hybridauth/hybridauth/src/Hybridauth/Provider/README.md

-Hybridauth 3.x will come with 9 "major" providers by default -- and only them will be kept maintained on upstream.
+Hybridauth 3.x will come with 6 "major" providers + OpenID by default -- and only these will be kept maintained on upstream.
 Additionals providers will be maintained independently.

-providers prob will be placed on this folder..
+providers list:
+* Google
+* Facebook
+* Twitter
+* Yahoo
+* LinkedIn
+* Windows

++ OpenID